 3. Deep green

 This is one of the most trending colours this year, and with good reason.
 Deep, dark green makes a bold statement in any space, especially against white walls.
 This colour goes well with pops of yellow, gold, deep violet and light green.
 And remember, you don’t have to leave a feature wall bare!
 Fancy it up with paintings and pictures in ornate frames.

 4. Frame a feature piece

 If you have an area of your room that you want to highlight, bring attention to it by painting a feature wall around it.
-Take this fireplace, for example.
-The brick has been painted white while the surrounding wall has been lacquered in rich black paint.
+It may be your fireplace, for example.
+The brick can be painted white while the surrounding wall is lacquered in rich black paint.
 Accessorise this space with black frames, a monochrome rug and throw pillows to tie it all together.